jd28/rollnw/tools/client/README.md

 tab.
 A failed write or resource refresh removes the file created by that attempt.

+Run **Delete Area...** from the command palette while an Area tab is active to permanently remove that native CAF resource.
+The confirmation identifies the exact project-relative file and warns when unsaved edits will be discarded.
+Deletion has no undo; it also removes the derived area-map cache when present.

 Use **Ctrl+S** to save the active document or **Ctrl+Shift+S** / **Save All** to save every modified open document without switching tabs.
 Saving supports native CAF areas and JSON blueprints.
 If a document cannot be saved, it stays modified